windseason/ipfs-log/README.md

 ## Build

-The build script will build the distribution file for browsers.
+Run the following command before you commit.

 ```
-npm run build
+npm run rebuild
 ```

+This will ensure that dependencies and built files are all based on the current code base.

 ## Benchmarks